If you enjoy this site, it is only due to a great amount of work by a large number of people.

 - Fun - Writing thousands of lines of code may not sound fun, but it has been a blast putting this all together.
 I also want the site to have a sense of humor and a personality, so I try to write from a personal viewpoint and there are a few inside jokes sprinkled around.

 There are two sites that provided much of the technical knowledge and design philosophy for this site at its genesis.
-Jakob Nielsen's UseIt.com and Philip Greenspun's Photo.net were very helpful in creating this site and I recommend them to anyone doing web design.
+Jakob Nielsen's UseIt.com and Philip Greenspun's Photo.net were very helpful in creating this site and they are recommended to anyone doing web design.
 Very, very helpful.
 Both Nielsen and Greenspun have books that are worth checking out.
-My library now has about 40 or 50 web design/computer books in it, so these should just be viewed as starting points.
+Our library now has about 40 or 50 web design/computer books in it, so these should just be viewed as starting points.

 July 1, 2004